-Whether or not you can switch bank account online depends on whether or not your bank is signed up to the Current Account Switch Service.
-Most UK banks have signed up to this service, but you can double-check whether the bank of your dreams has here.
+Whether or not you can switch bank accounts online depends on whether or not your bank is signed up to the Current Account Switch Service.
+Most UK banks have signed up for this service, but you can double-check whether the bank of your dreams has here.

 If you're overdrawn, you might not be able to complete the process online.
-You may need to speak to your current bank and your new bank over the phone or in-person to find out what your next steps are.
+You may need to speak to your current bank and your new bank over the phone or in-person to determine your next steps.